LuuppiChan/rgb-engine/README.md

 # rgb-engine
 An RGB effect engine for Wooting 60HE.

-Other Wooting keyboards may also work, but expect undefined behaviour. **Especially with DeltaWatcher!** That has some hardcoded translation values from scancodes to positions based on my layout.
+Other Wooting keyboards may also work, but expect undefined behaviour. **Especially with DeltaWatcher!** (Analog and reactive effects such as ripple) DeltaWatcher has some hardcoded translation values from scancodes to positions based on my layout.
 (Please let me know if you know a better solution.
 Open an issue or something.)

 # Installing
 Add the following to your dependencies in Cargo.toml: